 It is time for these elephants to have their “Blackfish moment”!

-12 time Emmy winning journalist, Mike Deeson
+12 – Time Emmy Award winning investigative reporter, Mike Deeson

 Why This Project?

 People have asked why I am so passionate about doing a documentary exposing the cruelty so many elephants are experiencing.
 The simple answer is that if more people knew, it would stop!
 I am fortunate that I am able to be in the position to only take on projects that I want to do.
 This project is at the top of the list and here is why.
-Three years ago, I traveled to Africa on a life changing trip.
+Several years ago, I traveled to Africa on a life changing trip.
 By far the highlight was being in the wild watching the magnificent elephants in their natural environment.
 At the time, I was naïve about what was happening to these beautiful creatures in the United States.
 I falsely assumed that when Ringling decided to stop using elephants it would end most of the cruelty to these animals.